gonoma/gonoma/README.md

 ### HI THERE!
 I am gonoma (Gonzalo Nogueras)

-🇪🇸 software developer living in 🇬🇧
+🇪🇸 full-stack developer

-I build backend services using Python 🐍 and Postgres 🐘
+I build full-stack applications using: Python 🐍; Postgres 🐘; React ⚛; Docker 🐳 and the Cloud 🌦️.

-Interested in building Websites, Systems Architecture, and anything that involves food and nature.
+Passionate about data and doing a positive contribution to this world.